 Fei received his BEng in Communication Engineering from Beihang University in 2007 and MSc in Computing from Dublin Institute of Technology in 2014.
 He also had more than six years’ industry work experience in ICT.
 His research mainly focuses on data analytics and machine learning, especially unsupervised learning.
 Fei is currently working on the CeADAR Innovation Partnership Project SmartSeg 2.

-Shen’s PhD work focused on reducing non-recurrent urban traffic congestions using vehicle re-routing.
-He worked with the team of Intelligent Transportation at IBM Ireland in 2013, and Natural Resources Solutions group at IBM Research Brazil in 2015.
-He has strong interests in the applied research of artificial intelligence, and the performance challenges of large-scale stream data processing.
+Shen’s Ph.D. work is on reducing urban road traffic using vehicular communications and artificial intelligence.
+He also worked with the team of Intelligent Transportation at IBM Ireland in 2013, and Natural Resources Solutions group at IBM Research Brazil in 2015.

 Dr. Jing Su